Chia-Network/chialisp-web/docs/coins_spends_and_wallets.md

 1
 ```

-This example may look a little weird, because most ChiaLisp programs are lists, and this is just an atom, but it is still a valid program.
+This example may look a little weird, because most Chialisp programs are lists, and this is just an atom, but it is still a valid program.
 This puzzle simply returns the entire solution.
 You can think about this in terms of power and control.
 The person that locked the coin up has given all the power to the person who provides the solution.